emjot/globalize3-validations/README.md

 ## Maintainance State of This Gem

-Since we do not use this gem in active projects any more, further development of this gem is unlikely.
-If anyone wants to submit a PR, we will of course still try to review + merge.
+Since we do not use this gem in active projects any more and it is basically obsolete, this repository will be archived.

 ## Rails 4